ASSESSING IF THE PRAY MANUSCRIPT/HUNGARIAN CODEX IS EVIDENCE IN FAVOUR OF TURIN SHROUD

 If artistic licence, and it is, is involved then the picture cannot prove much.

 We are told by people like Ian Wilson that it seems to prove the carbon dating which makes the Shroud no older than 1260 wrong.
 So the dating is said to be wrong for the Shroud must have been seen by the artist who made the picture in the codex.
-This is sheer speculation.
+This is too speculative.
 (By the way there is a reproduction of the Hungarian Codex picture in the Ian Wilson book, Holy Faces, Secret Places (page 209).
-Typical shroud devotee - he tells lies about the picture and still has the nerve to let people see it!
+Typical shroud devotee.
+He tells lies about the picture and still has the nerve to let people see it!
 And that despite the fact that your eyes contradict what he says!)

 The cloth seems small but some say it